171 – New AKC Department Supports Clubs | Pure Dog Talk

 Glenn Lycan, Director of Event Operations Support and Doug Ljungren, Executive Vice President of Sports and Events, looked around a couple years ago and noted that while the AKC had lots of resources for new clubs just getting started, they didn’t have a structured way to help existing clubs thrive.

 “We had a goal to assist clubs to be more successful in every aspect of their development,” Lycan said. “… it’s funny you commented about how people think that the AKC is just businessmen in suits … that’s exactly how clubs looked at it, too.
 So, Guy’s first task, and what Guy has been excellent at, is letting clubs know that we are dog people, that we have a lot of dog experience, but we also have a lot of AKC experience and our phone is always available.
 We will help you.
 So, you hear about the glass ceiling.
 But AKC had a glass wall between clubs and us.
 And that was our whole goal for year one was to break that wall down so people felt comfortable coming to us.”

 Dog people helping dog people

 Fisher said he was literally born into the sport.
 His family raised Boxers and the Boxers raised him.
-A breeder of merit and an active member of his parent club and all-breed and specialty clubs in Michigan, Fisher was a professional handler for 27 years, operating a commercial boarding kennel as well.
-His children remain active in the sport and in their community with therapy dog work.
+An active member of all-breed and specialty clubs in Michigan, Fisher was a professional handler and his children remain active in the sport.

 Lycan’s family bred Samoyeds and put him in charge of the kennel at 13 years old.
 He later went to work for Houston and Toddie Clark, then professional handlers and today well-respected all-breed judges.
 He apprenticed with them for three years, met his wife who also worked for them, and eventually began their own professional handling career in Georgia.
 There they were involved with their local all-breed club events and various national clubs as well.